plabayo/rama/rama-quic/e2e/aioquic-interop/README.md

 separate interpreter running `peer/interop_peer.py`, with its own TLS (aioquic on `cryptography`/OpenSSL), so the only thing the two stacks share is the wire.

+All client scenarios bind a concrete source in the destination's address family.
+On macOS, an automatic dual-stack IPv6 port can overlap an existing IPv4 bind, diverting replies to another test.
+The name cases verify the actual socket family for IPv4 and IPv6; TLS and QUIC processing remain aioquic's.

 ## What is covered

 `tests/interop.rs` has the handshakes, streams, the two certificate-refusal controls and the